stephensalim/ReInvent2020_labs-1/Pattern3/README.md

-# Stephen and Tim Lab - Pattern 3
+# ReInvent2020 Security The Well-Architected Way with WeInvest - Pattern 3
+### By Tim Robinson and Stephen Salim

 ## Introduction